Stat Spotting (9/2008)

 very important skill because graphs and tables are certain to appear in

-much of the reading a students will need to do in the course of college.
+much of the reading a student will need to do in the course of college.

 And yet, no one wants to teach this skill, or at least spend much time